Skip to contents

 Introduction

 Mass Spectrometry (MS) and Raman spectroscopy (Raman) are orthogonal techniques.
 While MS measures the chemical composition of a given sample, Raman is able to provide structural information of the constituents.
 This orthogonality is interesting when applying quality evaluation workflows, where both chemical composition and structural integrity are relevant.
 In this article, we show how MS and Raman can be pre-processed and fused for a combined statistical evaluation to support quality control.
-As test sets, we use four different bovine serum albumin (BSA) products.
+As test sets, we use four different bovine serum albumin (BSA) products where we evaluate the quality of the active product ingredient (API).

 Pre-processing